eendeego/node-openvg-canvas/README.md

     2. patterns (to do)
   6. shadows (to do - after v.
 1.0)
   7. clear/fill/stroke rect (done)
-  8. beginPath, fill, stroke /default path/ (done)
+  8. beginPath, (see paths / path methods below), fill, stroke (done)
-    1. fill, stroke /custom path/ (to do)
   9. focus ring (no plan to implement)
   10. scrollPathIntoView (no plan to implement)
   11. clip/reset clip (to do)